 Brown the Chicken

 It’s really important to brown the chicken and caramelize it on the pan.
 This adds a huge amount of flavour to the meat.
 To ensure you brown the meat properly it’s important to make sure the chicken has space to fry, otherwise, it’ll steam.
 Another thing to consider is bringing the chicken close to room temp (if you have time).
 Frying meat straight from the fridge causes it to seize up and release moisture, which prevents it from caramelizing on the pan.

 Toast the Spices

-Ideally you’d want to do this in a dry pan, but after I’ve fried off the chicken & aromatics I like to fry the spices for a couple of minutes.
+Ideally, you’d want to do this in a dry pan, but after I’ve fried off the chicken & aromatics I like to fry the spices for a couple of minutes.
 This tickles a little more flavour out of the spices.
-Very subtle, but worth the 1minute!
+Very subtle, but worth the one minute!

 Fry the Tomato Paste

 Something that makes much more of a difference is frying the tomato paste (tomato puree UK).
 Tomato paste has a fairly pungent taste when it’s uncooked.
 By frying it off you caramelize and sweeten it.